-De-armoring is a term that has evolved following the work of the psychoanalyst Wilhelm Reich, who brought the body into psychology.
-His approach to therapy included interpretation of resistance, as in the form of inability or unwillingness to let go.
-In his approach, armoring, defense mechanisms, and resistances served as the start of observations before going inward.
+De-armouring is a term that has evolved following the work of the psychoanalyst Wilhelm Reich, who brought the body into psychology.
+His approach to therapy included the interpretation of resistance, as in the form of inability or unwillingness to let go.
+In his approach, armouring, defence mechanisms, and resistances served as the start of observations before going inward.

 Reich was much more interested in patients’ resistances than in the information they offered (in contrast to the mainstream approach at his time, the 1930s).
-He focused on breaking inhibitions and declared: “the resistance itself becomes the center of the work”.
-When people discover how they resist awareness, then they can choose to keep doing so, or to go deeper into themselves, at their own pace.
+He focused on breaking inhibitions and declared: “The resistance itself becomes the centre of the work”.
+When people discover how they resist awareness, then they can choose to keep doing so or to go deeper into themselves, at their own pace.

-He didn’t work with the deeper layers of the unconscious until the defense mechanisms were identified because the resistance, he explained, holds the neurotic behavior in place.
-So, until the resistances had been laid bare first, he wouldn’t interpret behavior.
+He didn’t work with the deeper layers of the unconscious until the defence mechanisms were identified because the resistance, he explained, holds the neurotic behaviour in place.
+So, until the resistances had been laid bare first, he wouldn’t interpret behaviour.

 In character analysis – Reich’s therapy approach, resistances could be observed through the individual’s behavior (talking, walking, and moving).
 He noticed that his patients’ character traits, taken together, form the defense (or character armor) against those emotions caused by different life experiences, which were felt by them to be dangerous in some way.
 These defenses could be created from experiencing the stresses of everyday life, shock traumas, or even repeated negative thought patterns.
 This can imprison people in rigid and stereotyped reactions as this is a compromise between impulses and social obligations (between what is wanted and what is thought should be done).